TosbackCgusBridge-Bot/CGUs-versions/Fairpoint/Privacy Policy.md

 *   Bundles

 Please tailor my FairPoint experience.
-I am interested in: Residential ServicesBusiness ServicesEnterprise ServicesGov. and EducationWholesale Services My current location is: undetected Go   Where Do You Live?
+I am interested in: Residential ServicesBusiness ServicesEnterprise ServicesGov. and EducationWholesale Services Service location is: undetected Go   Where Do You Live?

 Enter your zip code or phone number now to discover high technology FairPoint solutions and rates available in your location.
 Don't know your zip code?